Anomalous Tau Neutrino Appearance from Light Mediators in Short-Baseline Neutrino Experiments

 {\bf Results.} As outlined earlier, we present our results in the context of $\nu$-philic and $B-L$ interactions.
 To make the point of $\nu_\tau$ appearance, we also adopt a $B-3L_\tau$ interaction model.
 Our results can straightforwardly be extended to other gauged $U(1)$ models, as well as to other light (pseudo)scalar states.

 In Fig.~\ref{fig:B-3Ltau}($a$), we show the sensitivities of the DUNE standard mode (red curves) and ICARUS-NuMI (blue curves) to the coupling $g_\nu$ as a function of mediator mass for the $\nu$-philic case.
 The detectors are exposed to $2\times 10^{22}$ POTs for DUNE~\cite{private2} and $10^{22}$ POTs for ICARUS-NuMI.\footnote{$10^{22}$ POTs correspond to a $\sim 10$ year data collection of DUNE.
-A similar level of POTs is achievable for ICARUS-NuMI~\cite{NuMI}.} To develop our intuition on the number of $\nu_\tau$ events ($N_{\nu_\tau}$) allowed by the model, we show three representative numbers, $N_{\nu_\tau}=2.3$ (solid), $N_{\nu_\tau}=10$ (dashed), and $N_{\nu_\tau}=50$ (dot-dashed), assuming that the $\tau$-lepton identification efficiency is 100\%.
-Therefore, one can assess the realistic number of $\nu_\tau$ events by multiplying each of the numbers by the true identification efficiency.
+A similar level of POTs is achievable for ICARUS-NuMI~\cite{NuMI}.} To develop our intuition on the number of signal $\nu_\tau$ events ($N_{\nu_\tau}$) allowed by the model, we show four representative numbers, $N_{\nu_\tau}=10$ (dotted), $N_{\nu_\tau}=50$ (dashed), $N_{\nu_\tau}=200$ (dot-dashed), and $N_{\nu_\tau}=1,000$ (solid) before applying the $\tau$-lepton identification efficiency.
+Therefore, one can assess the expected number of $\nu_\tau$ events by multiplying each of the numbers by the actual identification efficiency.
+As we will discuss later, the cases of $N_{\nu_\tau}=1,000$ and 200 describe the realistic sensitivity reaches that are achievable with the existing $\tau$ tagging and background rejection efficiencies.
+The other cases with lower $N_{\nu_\tau}$ numbers should be understood as projected sensitivities anticipating future improvements on the $\tau$ tagging and background rejection techniques.
 The brown-shaded regions show the limits from the search for three-body pion decays $\pi^+\to \ell^+ \nu_\ell V$ (PIENU)~\cite{PIENU:2021clt} and three-body kaon decays $K^+ \to \mu^+ \nu_\mu V$ (NA62)~\cite{NA62:2021bji} with $V$ decaying invisibly.

 This result suggests that DUNE operating in the standard mode for 20 years may observe a handful of $\nu_\tau$ events if $m_V\lesssim 50$~MeV.
 As briefly discussed earlier, the DUNE target-horn configuration in the standard mode is not optimized for the observation of tau neutrinos.
 Therefore, if DUNE allows for the $\nu_\tau$-optimized mode measurement, $\nu_\tau$'s preferentially reaching the detector are energetic enough to upscatter to $\tau$'s, hence more $\nu_\tau$ events would be detected.
 To see this potential, we perform the $\nu_\tau$-optimized simulation according to the simulation scheme that we described earlier and report the expected sensitivity reaches by the green curves in Fig.~\ref{fig:B-3Ltau}($a$).
 For purposes of a fair comparison, the same exposure and $\tau$ identification efficiency are imposed.
 As expected, more $\nu_\tau$ events would be observed, and quantitatively $N_{\nu_\tau}$ would be increased by up to an order of magnitude over the allowed mass range.